 Once your reticle picture is clear, you can start zeroing in your new scope setup!

-This setup will make a great hunting rifle come deer season.
-With a little practice at the range, there shouldn’t be reason to not have a freezer full of venison this winter!
+Now that you’ve learned how to mount a rifle scope, you are ready to hit the field.
+This setup makes a great hunting rifle come deer season.
+With practice at the range, there’s no reason you won’t have a freezer full of venison this winter!